ys-ink/testing/README.md

 # testing
-a simple testing framework for all kind of automatic tests
+project with various testing projects. will get you going fast for tdd, bdd and such.